Stefania NEGRI | Curriculum

 Stefania NEGRI Curriculum

-Stefania Negri (M.P.S., Ph.D.) is Associate Professor of International Law (since 2004) at UNISA School of Law, where she teaches Public International Law (since 2010) and International Human Rights Law (since 2001, in English since 2015).
+Stefania Negri (M.P.S., Ph.D.) is Associate Professor of International Law (since 2004) at UNISA School of Law, where she teaches Public International Law and International Health and Environmental Law.
+She was twice qualified as Full professor of International Law (Abilitazione Scientifica Nazionale 2018, 2020) at the unanimous vote of the National Committee.

 In 2016 she was awarded a Jean Monnet Chair in European Health, Environmental and Food Safety Law (HEALTHY) (2016-2019), co-funded by the Erasmus+ Programme of the European Union.

-From 2014 to 2017 she was co-responsible of the Jean Monnet Module on "Migration and Fundamental Rights at the Southern Borders of the European Union" and charged of the teaching sub-module on "The protection of fundamental rights of migrants and asylum seekers in the 'integrated' system of protection (national, European, international)".
+From 2014 to 2017 she was co-responsible of the Jean Monnet Module on "Migration and Fundamental Rights at the Southern Borders of the European Union" and in charge of the sub-module on "The protection of fundamental rights of migrants and asylum seekers in the 'integrated' system of protection (national, European, international)".

-Since 2010 she is the founder and director of the Observatory on Human Rights: Bioethics, Health, Environment (ODUBSA), the first of the kind that was created at the School of Law of Salerno., which is an international network of academic experts whose aim is to promote and advance a closer scientific cooperation in teaching and research between the Law School of the University of Salerno and foreign academic institutions.
-She is also the Director of the International Summer School on Law, Bioethics and Health and of the ELSA Summer Law School on International and European Environmental Law.
+Since 2010 she is the founder and director of the Observatory on Human Rights: Bioethics, Health, Environment (ODUBSA), the first of the kind that was created at the School of Law of Salerno, which is an international network of academic experts whose aim is to promote and advance a closer scientific cooperation in teaching and research between the Law School of the University of Salerno and foreign academic institutions.
+She has also been the Director of the International Summer School on Law, Bioethics and Health (2014), of the Summer Law School on International and European Environmental Law (2015-2016) and of three editions of Jean Monnet Summer Schools (2017-2019).

 Stefania Negri served as researcher of International law in the Faculty of Law from 2000 to 2003 and her previous teaching positions include readership in International Law and International Organization at the Faculties of Political Sciences and of Law (since 1989).
-She taught International Law for graduate students in Ph.D. and specialization courses, including the Specialization School for Legal Professions, from 2001 to 2016; she also held the chair of International and EC Procedural Law at the Faculty of Law from 2004 to 2010; and co-chaired the course of European Union Migration Law from 2015 to 2017.
+She taught International Law for graduate students in Ph.D. and specialization courses, including the Specialization School for Legal Professions, from 2001 to 2016; she also taught International Human Rights Law (2001-2017, also in English), International and EC Procedural Law at the Faculty of Law from 2004 to 2010, European Union Migration Law from 2015 to 2017 and European Health and Environmental Law (2017-2019).

 She was visiting professor of Human Rights Law, International Law, International Environmental Law, International and European Health Law, and Law and Biomedicine at Queen Mary University of London and Strathclyde University of Glasgow (UK), University of A Coruña (Spain) and University of Strasbourg (France), University of Murcia (Spain), University of Granada (Spain), University of Groningen (The Netherlands).
 She was also member of the faculties of the UNICRI-SIOI Winter School on Environmental Crimes (Rome) and of the UNICRI Master in International Crime and Justice (Turin).

-She is currently member of the "Committee on Sustainability" of the University of Salerno; Chairman of the Didactic commission of the School of Law and member of the Commission for International Mobility of the Department of Legal Sciences; member of the Technical-Scientific Committee of the Observatory on the European Area of Freedom, Security and Justice and of the Scientific Board of the Foundation Scuola Medica Salernitana; member of the academic boards of the specialization courses on "Criminology, Criminal Law and Criminal Procedure " and on "Applied EU Law"; formerly member of the academic boards of the Ph.D.
+She was appointed member of the "Committee on Sustainability" of the University of Salerno; Chairman of the Didactic commission of the School of Law and member of the Commission for International Mobility of the Department of Legal Sciences; member of the Scientific Board of the Foundation Scuola Medica Salernitana; member of the academic boards of the specialization courses on "Criminology, Criminal Law and Criminal Procedure " and on "Applied EU Law"; formerly member of the academic boards of the Ph.D.
 Programmes on "International Law and Domestic Law in International Affairs" (2002-2009, "Public Law, Theory of National and European Institutions and Legal Philosophy" (2011-14), and "Legal Sciences (2014-2015).

-Stefania is a member of the Advisory Board, guest editor and referee of the International Community Law Review, Brill/Nijhoff Publishers; member of the Advisory Board of the review Biodiritto and of the Series Quaderni di Biodiritto, Aracne Editore; referee for the journals International Criminal Law Review, Brill/Nijhoff Publishers, Health and Human Rights Journal, Harvard University Press, Revista Portuguesa de Saude Publica, Elsevier, Journal of Law and Courts, Chicago University Press.
+prof. Negri is currently a member of the Editorial Committee, guest editor and referee of the International Community Law Review, Brill/Nijhoff Publishers (formerly a member of ICLR Advisory Board) ; member of the Advisory Board of the review Biodiritto and of the Series Quaderni di Biodiritto, Aracne Editore; referee for the journals International Criminal Law Review, Brill/Nijhoff Publishers, Health and Human Rights Journal, Harvard University Press, Revista Portuguesa de Saude Publica, Elsevier, Journal of Law and Courts, Chicago University Press.
 From 2000 to 2007 she served as managing editor of the The Global Community.
 Yearbook of International Law and Jurisprudence, Oceana/Oxford University Press.

 Her research interests and publications are mainly focused on human rights, international health and biomedical law, international environmental law, international criminal law and international procedural law.